Mike Slinn

 Here are some notes to help you understand the above code:

-• Because OptionParser removes each argument from ARGV that it recognizes, when it finishes all that should be left on the command line are the mandatory arguments.
+• Because OptionParser removes each argument from ARGV that it recognizes, when it finishes all that should be left on the command line are the positional parameters.
 The main method calls parse_options, which as we know calls OptionParser, and then ensures that a mandatory filename parameter is provided.

 • parse_options returns a hash of name/value pairs, which can optionally be passed when doubly dereferenced with two asterisks (**options).
 This is done in the highlighted code above when creating a new StablizeVideo instance.